The Whimsy Of Serendipity

 That my patient survived represents the most unlikely sequence of events I’ve ever witnessed in my entire medical career, a sequence of events that I found frankly chilling.
 For they reminded me of an uncomfortable fact that most of the time my colleagues and I pretend isn’t true: despite the vast body of knowledge and experience we’ve accumulated in medicine, sometimes the reason we succeed in identifying life-threatening diseases in time is because of one small, critical detail that we happen to catch purely as a matter of luck.
 Had my patient come to see me even one day earlier—without any bruising—I most likely would have missed the diagnosis, and he would have died.

 Medicine, unfortunately, is full of stories like this.
-In the current era of technological wonder, our minds reject the notion that serendipity might be involved in medical outcomes, but the truth is that no matter how advanced our science becomes, serendipity—or karma, if you believe in its workings—will always play a role.
-I’ve seen nearly as many medical problems delayed or even missed as a result of a string of what appeared to be good decisions at the time that nonetheless happened to be wrong (and circumstances that happened to conceal that fact until later) as I have problems caught early and cured.
+In the current era of technological wonder, our minds reject the notion that serendipity might be involved in medical outcomes, but the truth is that no matter how advanced our science becomes, serendipity will always play a role.
+Certainly, in a direct primary care practice where physicians have far more time to ask pertinent questions and think about what they’re seeing, serendipity will play less of a role.
+But I’ve seen nearly as many medical problems delayed or even missed as a result of a string of what appeared to be good decisions at the time that nonetheless happened to be wrong (and circumstances that happened to conceal that fact until later) as I have problems caught early and cured.

 So though I celebrated my patient’s survival, the path he traveled to it disturbed me.
 We can do everything right with the information we’re given and still fail to find and fix problems that are findable and fixable.
 We are, all of us, to a certain degree at the mercy of forces beyond our conscious control.